NandhiniKarvendhan/Tic-Tac-Toe/README.md

 ## Roadmap of future improvements

-1. I would like to prevent players to set a button that is already played.
+1. I would prevent gamers from defining a button after the game is won.

 ## License information